Online Therapy for Depression

 Reaching People with Busy Schedules

-A lot of people who suffer from depression are still able to go to work but may have no time (or energy) to go and meet a therapist in-person.
-It can be a bit tricky getting to fit weekly therapy sessions in an already-tight schedule.
-Online therapy can be arranged at almost any time and from anywhere (including your office), unlike face-to-face therapy sessions.
+A lot of people who suffer from low mood are still able to go to work but may have no time (or energy) to go and meet a therapist in-person.
+It can be a bit tricky getting to fit weekly sessions in an already-tight schedule.
+Online therapy for depression, including video sessions, can be arranged at almost any time and from anywhere (including your office), unlike face-to-face therapy sessions.
+In addition, for those who have children or teens struggling with depression, some therapists offer family therapy sessions that can be conducted online, making it easier for busy parents to attend and learn how to support their child.

 Reaching People with Health Issues